-Flint, Michigan Residents Sue USA for $722 Million
+Flint, Michigan, Residents Sue USA for $722 Million

 In the 37-page federal complaint, Burgess says she became increasingly concerned about the taste and smell of Flint’s tap water in the summer of 2014, and requested an investigation through the EPA’s Enforcement web page in October 2014.

 Lead poisoning from old corroded pipes that carry tap water for Flint, pop.
 102,000, has made world news for more than two years.
-Sixty-three percent of the city is nonwhite; 57 percent are black.
+The city is 63 percent nonwhite; 57 percent are black.

 Flint switched its water source this year from Lake Huron via the Detroit water system to the Flint River.
 “Since this change, our drinking water has tripled in cost and the quality varies daily,” Burgess says in the complaint.